wp-plugins/kivaorg-widget/readme.txt

 use to login to Kiva.org!
 Your Kiva Lender Name is the name Kiva uses in the URL for your Kiva Lender Page.
 You can access and change your Kiva Lender Name via the last item on .My Lender Page. under .My Portfolio. on Kiva.org.

+Version 2.6 includes an important upgrade that allows Kiva to track the widgets requests.
+Please upgrade your copy of the Kive Wordpress widget.

 == Installation ==